 Investing in our supplier diversity

-Te Puni Kōkiri and the Ministry of Business, Innovation and Employment are together supporting agencies to meet the requirements of the government procurement policy, agreed by Cabinet in November 2020.
+Te Puni Kōkiri and the Ministry of Business, Innovation and Employment are supporting government agencies to implement the government progressive procurement policy, introduced in 2020.

 Promote supplier diversity by being willing to remove barriers and change behaviour to support the progressive procurement policy.
-To enable you to capture new suppliers that are Māori businesses from 1 July 2021, we recommend that you insert a Māori business identifier into your financial/contract management systems and tender documents.
+To capture Māori businesses in your reporting, we recommend that you insert a Māori business identifier into your financial/contract management systems and tender documents.

 Think about which of your current suppliers are Māori businesses.